markmris/last-breath/README.md

 Fight them off.
 Don't get tired.
 Survive.

 This is a wave-based zombie survival game where you fight off zombies as long as you can.
 Attacking takes stamina, regenerate by standing still.
-Zombies get stronger every 10 waves.

 ## How to play